 There is no other coating that is nearly as strong even though this area has been studied for the last 50 years after being popularized in Japan by Akira Fujishima.

 My goals?
 I am seeking to popularize this type of activity in city centers around the world so that by simply painting structures and buildings we can reduce harmful pollution.
 And to do this I am seeking interested parties to participate in pilot projects, influencing activities, and other public relations activities to help promote this interesting technology to reduce pollution.
-It also will save governments money especially in the European Union, because they are penalized once they break pollution levels according to agreed-upon levels and this mount of money is quite severe.
+It also will save governments money, especially in the European Union, because they are penalized once they break pollution levels according to agreed-upon levels and this amount of money is quite severe.

 By painting only 15 m² with FN NANO it is possible to offset all the harmful pollution from one diesel car or three gasoline cars.